wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Linear vs Constant Time Dispatch

-The `cont.suspend` instruction relies on traversing a stack of handlers in order to find the appropriate handler, similarly to exception handling.
-A potential problem is that this can incur a linear runtime cost, especially if we think in terms of segmented stacks, where `cont.suspend` must search the active stack chain for a suitable handler for its argument.
+The `suspend` instruction relies on traversing a stack of handlers in order to find the appropriate handler, similarly to exception handling.
+A potential problem is that this can incur a linear runtime cost, especially if we think in terms of segmented stacks, where `suspend` must search the active stack chain for a suitable handler for its argument.
 Practical experience from Multicore OCaml suggests that for critical use cases (async/await, lightweight threads, actors, etc.) the depth of the handler stack tends to be